charvolant/de-calixtinus/doc/CAMINO.md

 * The `name` is the name of the guest house, camp site, hotel, etc.
 * The `type` is the type of accommodation.
 See [above](#types-services-etc)
 * The `services` lists the services available to guests.
 See [above](#types-services-etc).
-  These can overlap with public servces.
+  These can overlap with public services.
 * `sleeping` lists the types of sleeping arrangements available.
 See [above](#types-services-etc)

 #### Generic Accommodation